holozeros/minimal-linux-desktop/README.md

 # 1.Building chroot environment

-## Building basic chroot environment.
+## 1.Building basic chroot environment.
 Building a chroot environment where /tools has the required commands to run chroot.
 ##### see: [Building chroot environment](Building%20chroot%20environment.md)

-## Install arch build system in the chroot environment.
+## 2.Install arch build system in the chroot environment.
 Add Arch Build System (gcc,pacman,makepkg..) in the basic chroot system.
 ##### see: [Add ABS in chroot environment](Add%20ABS%20in%20chroot%20environment.md)

 ##### refer to: [Pacman Home Page](https://archlinux.org/pacman/), [Byound Linux From Scratch v11.0-stable-sysV](https://www.linuxfromscratch.org/blfs/downloads/stable/BLFS-BOOK-11.0-nochunks.html)

-## With a custum stub kernel booting the chroot environment as root filesystem.
+## 3.With a custum stub kernel booting the chroot environment as root filesystem.
 Building UEFI stub kernel and install systemd-boot.
 Then edit boot loader entry file.When booted the stub kernel, bootloader does mount the minimal linux desktop to root-filsesystem.
 ##### see: [Building stub kernel](Building%20stub%20kernel.md)